• Use Cases

 If the tool exposes an HTTP endpoint, webhooks let you route events there now instead of waiting for first-party coverage.

-Connect partner or customer-owned endpoints safely
+Partner and customer-owned endpoints connected safely

 Use customer workspaces and webhook connections so each tenant can receive the events relevant to its own external systems.

-Keep unsupported tools in the same event layer
+Unsupported tools inside the same event layer

 Custom webhooks let the long tail of your integration surface still benefit from Meshes fan-out, retries, and delivery history.